 And now all of the foolishness and the self-indulgence is over.
 Now there can be no lost days and no lost time.
 Straight through to the finish now without loss.
 It must be that way.

 As Steinbeck inhales woe and exhales his novel, he documents all.
 He must have known the diary would be published as he was already quite famous.
 And yet, he is unabashed about his unravelling.
 Truthful.
 Such was his commitment.

 People respond to discipline differently.
 A more positive reception of discipline and its handmaiden, routine, comes from famed dancer and choreographer Twyla Tharp.

 First steps are hard; it’s no one’s idea of fun to wake up in the dark every day and haul one’s tired body to the gym.
 Like everyone, I have days when I wake up, stare at the ceiling, and ask myself, Gee, do I feel like working out today?
 But the quasi-religious power I attach to this ritual keeps me from rolling over and going back to sleep.

 Tharp then sits in the white room of her studio and fills a box with ideas that will eventually lead to a dance.
-From discipline curves a creative tendril.
+From a discipline trunk curves a creative tendril.

 I start every dance with a box.
 I write the project name on the box, and as the piece progresses I fill it up with every item that went into the making of the dance […] notebooks, news clippings, CDs, […] videos of dancers rehearsing […].
 The box makes me feel organized, that I have my act together even when I don’t know where I’m going yet.
 It also represents a commitment.